anjaa7/Fourier-Series/README.md

   * A report detailing the methods and findings of the analysis ( In Serbian language )

 ## What is Fourier series?
 Fourier series is a mathematical tool used to represent periodic functions as the sum of a series of sine and cosine functions.
 It is often used in the field of signal processing to analyze and manipulate periodic signals, such as audio or image data.
+This repository contains code related to the calculation and visualization of the amplitude and phase spectra of periodic functions using the Fourier series.

+The amplitude spectrum of a periodic function is a representation of the amplitudes of the individual frequency components that make up the function.
+It is typically plotted as a function of frequency, with the amplitude of each frequency component represented by a point on the plot.

+The phase spectrum of a periodic function is a representation of the phases of the individual frequency components that make up the function.
+It is also typically plotted as a function of frequency, with the phase of each frequency component represented by a point on the plot.

 ## What is image convolution?
 Image convolution is a mathematical operation that takes an image as input and produces a modified version of the image as output.
 It is often used to apply specific image processing filters or effects, such as blurring or sharpening.